Kartikey-ai/Handwritten_text_recognition/README.md

 # Handwritten_text_recognition

-Objective was to predict the handwritten text in the images provided by the dataset.
+Objective was to predict the handwritten text in the images provided in the dataset.
 Various deep learning and machine learning algorithm and new researches are done in this field.

 What I have used in this implementation is CNN + Bi LSTM + CTC.